reeddunkle/Codjo/Talking_Points/Optimizing.md

 Despite these being toy examples, addressing this problem of "Given an input, how many times do I need to do something?" is a real-life consideration for real-life programs.

 There are a few more terms that people use when talking about a function's complexity.
-For the example above where the function has to iterate _N_ times, they say that it has a **linear** time complexity (or run-time), because the time complexity grows linearly with its input size.
+For the example above where the function has to iterate _N_ times, they say that it has a **linear** time complexity (or runtime), because the time complexity grows linearly with its input size.
 The "Big O" notation for this is `O(N)`.

 Now take this example with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: